francescadal/express-generator-routes/README.md

 ...
 ```

-In the context of Express, these little 'plug-ins' that get added into the app are called **middleware**.
+In the context of express, these little 'plug-ins' that get added into the app are called **middleware**.

 [License](LICENSE)
 ------------------